Stacey Dunbar, owner of “Aprende con amigos," a Spanish immersion daycare, is taking over Women's Plaza.

-Martin-Porath had assembled a team comprised of child care experts and entrepreneurs — including Garden Bar cofounder Ana Chaud — but was unable to find a location that would accommodate a day care center and also fit strict state requirements for a child care facility.
+Martin-Porath had assembled a team comprised of child care experts and entrepreneurs — including Garden Bar cofounder Ana Chaud.
+She struggled to find a location that would accommodate a day care center and also fit strict state requirements for a child care facility.

-Investor demand for a quick return was another problem, says Martin-Porath, who will be moving to San Diego.
+Investor demand for a quick return was also a problem, says Martin-Porath.

 “Some investors will give the money to co-working spaces that can scale quickly, and Women’s Plaza will never be the case because of the daycare component.
 That is why no one adds daycare to the picture.”